joncursi/cheddur-whitepaper/whitepaper.md

 # Migrating to 2.0

-We will do everything we can to maintain (and improve upon) Cheddur's current degree of user experience.
 Our mission in the 2.0 migration is to ensure that our users do not have to realize they are using a blockchain.
+We will do everything we can to maintain (and improve upon) Cheddur's current level of user experience.

 Being that the SMT protocol is in the early stages of development, it is difficult to anticipate every major change that will be needed to migrate from